 We all know that e-mail is the primary channel for business communication, and it will be for many years to come.
 Most users spend a significant amount of time using email to fulfil their day to day duties.
 In fact, a recent study found that 46% of email users spend more than two hours each day doing something in their mailbox.
 The same study found that 75% of a company’s IP is stored in a company’s messaging systems!
 I don’t think I can really disagree with those figures based on my experience.

 Business is done with email, a business is responsible for its communications, and it’s liable.
 This has brought around the enactment of legislation to protect personal privacy, enforce corporate governance standards and to maintain ethical conduct.
 The Sarbanes-Oxley Act (SOX), Gramm-Leach, Bliley Act (GLBA) and the Freedom of Information Act (FOIA) are just some examples of the regulations in place.

-So, here are 10 reasons you should be using an email archiving solution:
+10 reasons you should use an email archiving solution

 In short, you have to retain all of your emails by law.
 Most countries have applicable laws, the US and the UK certainly do.
 However, you shouldn’t have an archive to just comply with regulations, it should be a valuable asset to your business.
 Most of the value in most businesses is based on knowledge, and that knowledge is typically stored on the IT systems – a huge big chunk of that is in the email system.